What is a Phishing Attack?

 - One should be kept updated informing about different Phishing attacks; one should regularly check online accounts, keep the browser up to date, use firewalls, use antivirus software, never give out personal information & the most important one is “thinking before you act” and “stay alert every time”.

 Till we have known that Phishing Attacks are simple yet the most dangerous and powerful, there are multiple varieties in which Phishing Attacks can happen.
 In the world of the Internet, Phishing Attacks can cause major losses if not taken care of properly, so everyone must be aware of precautions and actions to be taken.

-This has been a Guide to What is a Phishing Attack.
-Here we have to discuss the Types, Purpose, and Prevention to be taken from Phishing Attack.
+This has been a guide to What is a Phishing Attack?
+Here we discussed the types, purpose, and prevention to be taken from phishing attack.
 You can also go through our other suggested articles to learn more –